-The Reds had initially resisted Barcelona’s overtures the previous summer, insisting that the Brazil international was not for sale and rejecting numerous bids from the La Liga giants.
-But Barcelona persevered and eventually got their man in the January transfer window, agreeing to pay an initial £105m with various add-ons potentially taking the deal up to £142m.
+Liverpool had initially resisted Barcelona’s overtures for Coutinho, insisting that the Brazil international was not for sale and rejecting numerous bids from the La Liga giants.
+But Barcelona persevered and eventually got their man, agreeing to pay an initial £105m with various add-ons potentially taking the deal up to £142m.
 It was an extraordinary amount of money, although the transfer was in keeping with Barcelona’s broader recruitment policy following the sale of Neymar to Paris Saint-Germain in 2017.

-Since Coutinho’s move to the Camp Nou, Liverpool have won one Champions League final, reached another and lifted the Premier League trophy.
+Since Coutinho’s move to the Camp Nou, Liverpool have been in two Champions League finals, winning one, and have also lifted the Premier League title.
 Barcelona have not gone beyond the last four of the Champions League, and although they have won two La Liga titles, they now find themselves with debts of £1bn and without Lionel Messi, their greatest ever player.

 The Coutinho transfer has been a monumental failure for Barcelona.
-The attacking midfielder has made only 90 appearances in almost four years, just 64 of which have been in La Liga.
 The club even suffered the ignominy of seeing Coutinho score against them in a Champions League quarter-final during his loan spell at Bayern Munich.
 That 8-2 defeat in Lisbon will live long in the memory.

-Given the dire financial situation, you would expect Barcelona will be willing to listen to offers for the Brazilian before the transfer window closes on August 31.
+Given the dire financial situation, you would expect Barcelona will be willing to listen to offers for the Brazilian before the transfer window closes.
 But where might he end up if he does leave the Camp Nou?